naketriskirk/cs188-climate/README.md

 Turn on development mode, and click load unpacked, uploading the build folder from the cs188-climate repo

 Check out the extension from the extensions bar :)

+# Interaction Flow
+1. When the user opens an e-commerce website, there will be a button on the top right that indicates the average sustainability score
+2. Clicking on the button, a popup opens with induvidual scores of different categories
+3. Under each category, the user can read more information on what led to the given score
+4. Clicking off of the pop up will close it, but the button will persistently remain on the screen